Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 \subsection{The Fredholm-type backstepping method}

-Before stating our main results, we introduce formally the backstepping method for PDEs.
-The backstepping method to consists to prove the existence of a feedback law $w= Ku$ and an invertible operator $T$ mapping the solution $u$ of the equation to be stabilized,
+Let us introduce the heuristics of the backstepping method for PDEs, as well as the main steps of our proof.
+The backstepping method consists in proving the existence of a feedback law $w= Ku$ and an invertible operator $T$ that maps the solution $u$ of the equation to be stabilized,